 I love to learn about an array of topics!
 In my spare time (which I don’t have a ton of these days!)
 I love to read non-fiction books, listen to podcasts, and brainstorm new ideas to apply in our home/to our life.
 My ideal morning is to wake up before everyone else with an enormous cup of coffee and start reading.

-It mostly started when I had my son and he was almost to the age of starting solid foods.
-All of the sudden realized I was responsible for making sure this child had all the nutrients he needed to fuel and sustain him.
-I also realized that I didn’t really know much about health myself, aside from eating more veggies and less sugar.
+It mostly started when I had my first son and he was almost to the age of starting solid foods.
+All of the sudden I realized that I was responsible for making sure this child had all the nutrients he needed that would fuel and sustain him.
+I also realized that I didn’t really know very much about health myself, aside from eating more veggies and less sugar.
 On top of being motivated to make the right choices for my son, I also felt pretty awful at that time of my life.
 At the time I thought it was just due to being so sleep deprived that first year, but I later learned my body was actual nutrient deficient in a few key areas.
 I tried to talk to my conventional medical doctor, but it wasn’t helpful.
 Not because they weren’t a good doctor, they were actually.
 It was because they were trained in emergency care and pharmaceuticals, not in nutrition and preventative care.
 I really couldn’t blame them for not being able to help and I needed to prayerfully take on improving my health and my family’s health.
 So it all started…one book led to another book…led to a podcast…led to reading scientific and medical journals…to now…where I still wouldn’t consider myself an expert by any means, but I definitely feel I have a better grasp about how the body works holistically and ways I can help to fuel it rather than tear it down.
 I want to share what I have learned through my own research to others who may benefit from the information.